reactive-python/reactpy/docs/source/developer-guide.rst

     Be sure the version of `Google Chrome`_ and ChromeDriver_ you install are compatible.

-Once you've installed the aforementined browser and web driver you should be able to
+Once you've installed the aforementioned browser and web driver you should be able to
 run:

 .. code-block:: bash